craftingcity/The-Known-World/Game Notes/NPCs/Absolute Power/Grand Pantheon.md

 - Duty: War
 - Tenants:
 	- There is no honorable war without communication
-	- To dishonor youself is to dishonor all you know or claim
+	- To dishonor yourself is to dishonor all you know or claim

 ##### Gish, Wife of Gromosh
 - Icon: A screaming bloody face burning